dictation-toolbox/Caster/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-!--- You DO NOT NEED TO FINISH all of these to submit a pull request to Caster. -- !--- You may submit a pull request at any stage of completion to get feedback. -- !--- Please add further items to this checklist as appropriate and delete any items -- !--- that do not apply. --
+!--- You DO NOT NEED TO FINISH all of these to submit a pull request to Caster. -- !--- You may submit a pull request at any stage of completion to get feedback. -- !--- Please add further items to this checklist as appropriate and delete any items -- !--- that do not apply.
+If you leave the "My code implements all the features -- !--- I wish to merge in this pull request." box unchecked we will not review the code -- !--- unless requested. --

 - [ ] I have read the CONTRIBUTING document.
 - [ ] My code follows the code style of this project.
+- [ ] My code implements all the features I wish to merge in this pull request.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.

-## Pull Request Status as defined by Contributor.
-!--- Please check one of the following boxes to indicate the status of the pull request -- !--- Marking 'Complete' states that you believe the pull request is ready to be merged and feature complete -- !--- Marking 'Work in progress (WIP)' means you are still developing features.
-Code Review upon request only. -- !--- Once the status is is checked as complete the pull request is ready review by a Maintainer--

-- [ ] Work in progress (WIP)
-- [ ] Complete

 ## Maintainer/Reviewer Checklist